New Jersey Mortgage and Refinance Rates

 First-time homebuyers in New Jersey can take advantage of several programs offered through the New Jersey Housing and Mortgage Finance Agency (NJHMFA).
-These provide down payment assistance and affordable, government-backed mortgages.
-Programs include:
+These provide down payment assistance and affordable, government-backed mortgages:

-- NJHMFA's First-Time Homebuyer Mortgage Program: If you’re buying a primary residence in New Jersey and haven’t owned a home for at least three years, you may be eligible for this type of mortgage.
+- NJHMFA's First-Time Homebuyer Mortgage Program: If you’re buying a primary residence in New Jersey and haven’t owned a home for at least three years, you might be eligible for this type of mortgage.
 Qualified buyers who meet income and purchase price restrictions can get a competitive interest rate on a 30-year, fixed-rate mortgage through an NJHMFA participating lender.
 The mortgage comes with government-backed insurance.
-Properties in certain neighborhoods, called Urban Target Areas or UTAs, are eligible for higher income limits.
+Properties in certain neighborhoods, called Urban Target Areas or UTAs, have higher income limits.